File a claim

 - Recovery claims

-When appropriate, the Office of Risk Management will pursue recovery claims against negligent third parties responsible for damage to King County property and/or injury to King County employees.
+When appropriate, the Office of Risk Management Services will pursue recovery claims against negligent third parties responsible for damage to King County property and/or injury to King County employees.